michael2012z/BitBible/markdown/Etheridge/files/John.md

 19. And there was again a division among the Jihudoyee because of his words:

-20. and many of them said, He has a devil, and is altogether insane,Meshno sheno: Conf.
-SCHAFF. in voc. et BUXTORF.
-Thes. ii.
-16. why do you hear him?
+20. and many of them said, He has a devil, and is altogether insane,

 21. But others said, These words are not of a demoniac: how can a devil open the eyes of the blind?